oop7/YTSage/README.md

      c.
 Create a file named `cookies.txt` and paste the cookies into it
      d.
 Select the `cookies.txt` file in the app
 - **Save Download Path:** Save the default download path for future downloads.
 You can find this option in the download settings dialog.
+- **Updater Tab:** Unified tab in Custom Options for managing all updates:
+  - **yt-dlp Updates:** Check and update yt-dlp to the latest version, with release channel selection (Stable/Nightly)
+  - **FFmpeg Version Checker:** Check your FFmpeg version with direct links to installation guides
-- **Update yt-dlp:** Check and update yt-dlp to the latest version from within the app.
-You can find this option in the download settings dialog.
+  - **Deno Updates:** Check and update Deno runtime to the latest version
-- **FFmpeg/yt-dlp/deno Detection:** Automatically detect FFmpeg/yt-dlp/deno path and version.
+- **FFmpeg/yt-dlp/Deno Detection:** Automatically detect FFmpeg/yt-dlp/Deno path and version.
 You can use this option by clicking on about button.
 - **Trim Video:** Download only specific parts of a video by specifying time ranges (HH:MM:SS format)
 - **Proxy Support:** Use a proxy server for downloads (e.g., `http://<proxy-server>:<port>`)
-- **Force output Format:** Force download in a specific format (e.g., `mp4`, `mkv`).
+- **Force Output Format:** Force download in a specific format (e.g., `mp4`, `webm`, `mkv`).
 You can find this option in the download settings dialog.
-- **History**: View past downloads and their statuses.
-You can redownload or open the file location from the history dialog.
+- **Download History:** View past downloads with thumbnails and statuses.
+You can use this option by clicking on download settings button.

 </details>